aws-samples/data-protection/README.md

 If the resources that you use for this workshop are left undeleted you will incur charges on your AWS account.

+### Knowledge Of Python Programming Language

+You don't need to be an expert in the python programming language to consume these workshops.

 ### Region Support

 Since these workshops use the Cloud9 IDE you can use run these workshops in the following regions where the  AWS Cloud9